USS Schenectady: Construction and career

 Schenectady sailed to Subic Bay from Manila and joined Amphibious Ready Group Alpha (ARG Alpha).
 It departed Subic Bay with ARG Alpha on 26 November and, for the next three and a half weeks, conducted operations which ranged from the Philippines to Japan and into the South China Sea.
 On 20 December 1971, the LST returned to Subic Bay.
 Six days later, the ship proceeded to Hong Kong, where it remained through the end of the year.
 On 5 January 1972, Schenectady departed Hong Kong and resumed operations with the 7th Fleet.
 While operating with the 7th Fleet Schenectady participated in the South Vietnamese Army's offensive to recapture Quang Tri Province, in the North Central Coast region of Vietnam.
-On 29 June 1972, the LST came under the fire during the offensive by enemy shore batteries and became the first ship of its class to return fire in an actual combat situation.
+On 29 June 1972, the LST came under fire during the offensive by enemy shore batteries and became the first ship of its class to return fire in an actual combat situation.

 The LST returned to Coronado, California, on 6 August 1972.
 For the next year, Schenectady remained on the west coast, participating in exercises and otherwise engaged in normal operations.
 On 29 August 1973, the ship departed from the United States for another deployment to the western Pacific.
 It arrived in Subic Bay on 22 September 1973 and, for the next five months, transported men and cargo between ports in Japan, Taiwan, Okinawa, and the Philippines.
 On 10 February 1974, it stood out of Buckner Bay, Okinawa, to return to the United States via Pearl Harbor, arriving at San Diego on 6 March 1974.
 Schenectady earned a battle star for service along the coast of Vietnam.

 In 1990, Schenectady was one of ten Newport-class ships to be deployed by the US Navy to the Middle East during the Gulf War.

 Schenectady was decommissioned on 15 December 1993 and laid up in reserve at Naval Inactive Ship Maintenance Facility.
 The ship was struck from the Naval Vessel Register on 13 July 2001.
-Ex-Schenectady was sunk as a target on 23 November 2004 in operation Resultant Fury, the first time a Boeing B-52 Stratofortress independently dropped guided weapons on a moving ship.
+Ex-Schenectady was sunk as a target on 23 November 2004 in Operation Resultant Fury, the first time a Boeing B-52 Stratofortress independently dropped guided weapons on a moving ship.